geo-mak/interconnect/DESIGN.md

 - Parallelism: The ability of a particular system to operate multiple instances of its execution units at the same time.

-Concurrency is treated like parallelism withing the context of this project, because the programming model must assume parallelism to enure sound access to data stores and the proper data transformation.
+Concurrency is treated like parallelism within the context of this project, because the programming model must assume parallelism to enure sound access to data stores and the proper data transformation.

 The challenges and complexities of these models are inherent to the dominant **"Von Neumann"** hardware architecture,